 How you can support local while maintaining social distancing:

-Shop Online – Many local businesses have an online presence and can mail your items.
-It’s also a great time to stock up on gift cards for future visits or gift giving opportunities.
+Shop Online – Many local businesses have an online presence and can mail or personally deliver your items.
+This is also a great time to stock up on gift cards for future visits or gift giving opportunities.

-Order Out – If you’re feeling well, order takeout, delivery, or curbside pickup from your favorite restaurant.
+Order Out – Order takeout, delivery, or curbside pickup from your favorite restaurant.

-Promote on Social Media – By interacting virtually with businesses, you can help them survive this difficult time.
+Promote on Social Media – By interacting virtually with local businesses, you can help them survive this difficult time.
 Comment and share posts from your favorite local businesses.
-Post about your favorite places using hashtag #DowntownAlameda and tag us @DowntownAlameda.
-And be sure to follow Downtown Alameda on Instagram and Facebook.
+Post about your favorite places using #DowntownAlameda and tag us @DowntownAlameda.
+(And remember to follow Downtown Alameda on Instagram and Facebook.)

-Like and Subscribe – Be sure to like your favorite local places on all social media channels, and subscribe to their email lists to stay up to date on their activities.
+Like and Subscribe – Be sure to like your favorite local places on all social media channels and subscribe to their email lists to get updates on their activities.

-During this unprecedented time, many of our businesses are still able to serve you.
-We want our community to stay up-to-date with information about downtown businesses offering take-out, delivery, gift certificates, services, and virtual experiences.
-The following list is updated often with more businesses being added...
+Stay up-to-date with information about downtown businesses offering take-out, delivery, gift certificates, services, and virtual experiences.
+Our Open For Business list is updated often with more businesses being added.

 Support your friends and neighbors by supporting local business. #together6feetapart